BrunoLevy/learn-fpga/Basic/FOMU/FOMU_VGA/README.md

 ![](Images/vga_mode.png)

 Next section of the file is a VGA generator.
 I have implemented three different modes (640x480, 1024x768, 1280x1024).
-Each mode defines some parameters (width, height of course, plus some timings for horizontal and vertical sync, plus the frequency of the pixel clock).
+Each mode defines some parameters:
+  - resolution in pixels: width, height
+  - horizontal sync: h_front_porch, hsync_width, h_back_porch
+  - vertical sync: v_front_porch, vsync_width, v_back_porch
+  - pixel clock

+After each line of pixels, there is a blanking period (horizontal front porch), then a pulse of the hsync signal, then another blanking period (horizontal back proch), and same thing after each frame ( vertical front porch, pulse of vsync, then vertical back porch).
+The widths of the front/back porch and sync pulses are all given in 'pixels'.
+_some authors start each pixel row with the back porch, then pixel data, then front porch and sync, which I find less natural_.
+The timings are standard, and can be found for instance [here](http://martin.hinner.info/vga/timing.html).
 To generate the pixel clock, you will need to transform the 48 MHz clock of the FOMU into another frequency (for instance, 25 MHz for 640x480).
 This is done by a special FPGA primitive (`SB_PLL40_CORE` for the ICE40UP5k used by the FOMU).
 To find the correct parameters, you can use the `icepll` utility.
-For instance, for 640x480, you need a 25 MHz pixel clock, then `icepll -i 48 -o 25` will give you the parameters to configure the `SB_PLL40_CORE`.
+For instance, for 640x480, you need a 25.175 MHz pixel clock, then `icepll -i 48 -o 25.175` will give you the parameters to configure the `SB_PLL40_CORE`.

 Then there is the generic part of the VGA generator, that will scan all `VGA_X` and